Cardinals vs. Reds Player Props Betting Odds

-Player prop betting options for Paul Goldschmidt, Jonathan India and others are available in the St. Louis Cardinals-Cincinnati Reds matchup at Great American Ball Park on Tuesday, starting at 6:40 PM ET.
+Jonathan India and Paul Goldschmidt are two of the players with prop bets for the taking when the Cincinnati Reds and the St. Louis Cardinals meet at Great American Ball Park on Wednesday (first pitch at 6:40 PM ET).

 Bet on this matchup or its props with DraftKings!